jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2n-article-3.md

 Those high duties have no effect on wages.
 Tea and sugar have become luxuries of the poor in England and Holland.

 Chocolate has become luxuries of the poor in Spain.
     Taxes on them have no effect on wages.

 The liquor taxes imposed in Great Britain in the current 18th century do not have any effect on wages.
-    The rise in the price of porter was caused by an additional tax of 36 pence on the barrel of strong beer.
+- The rise in the price of porter was caused by an additional tax of 36 pence on the barrel of strong beer.
-    It has not raised the wages of common labour in London.
+- It has not raised the wages of common labour in London.
-    These were 18 pence and 20 pence a day before the tax, and are not more now.
+- These were 18 pence and 20 pence a day before the tax, and are not more now.

-152 The high price of luxuries does not reduce the ability of the poor to bring up families.
+{{< s v="152" >}} The high price of luxuries does not reduce the ability of the poor to bring up families.

 On the sober and industrious poor, taxes on luxuries act as sumptuary laws.
 They moderate their use of superfluities.

 This forced frugality perhaps increases their ability to bring up families.

-The sober and industrious poor generally= raise the biggest families supply the demand for useful labour
+The sober and industrious poor generally:
+- raise the biggest families
+- supply the demand for useful labour

 Not all poor are sober and industrious.

 The dissolute and disorderly might continue to indulge in luxuries without regarding the distress it might bring on their families.
 Such disorderly persons seldom rear up big families.
 Their children generally perish from neglect, mismanagement, and the scantiness or unwholesomeness of their food.

 If their children survive the hardships from the bad conduct of their parents, such bad conduct commonly corrupts their morals.
 Instead of being useful to society, they become public nuisances by their vices and disorders.
 The high price of the luxuries of the poor might increase the distress of such disorderly families and reduce their ability to bring up children.

 It would probably not much reduce the country's useful population.

-153 Any rise in the average price of necessities must reduce the ability of the poor to bring up big families and supply useful labour, unless such price is compensated by a rise in wages.
+{{< s v="153" >}} Any rise in the average price of necessities must reduce the ability of the poor to bring up big families and supply useful labour, unless such price is compensated by a rise in wages.

-154 Taxes on luxuries do not raise the price of other commodities.
+{{< s v="154" >}} Taxes on luxuries do not raise the price of other commodities.

 Taxes on necessities raise wages.
-They tend to raise the price of all manufactures and reduce their sale and consumption.
+- They tend to raise the price of all manufactures and reduce their sale and consumption.

 The high price of necessities for the poor must be compensated by an increase in their wages.

 They are finally paid, always with an overcharge, partly by=